MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/drop-extent-tags.md

 ## Permissions

-This command requires at least [Table Admin](access-control/role-based-access-control.md) permissions for all involved source and destination tables.
+You must have [Table Admin](access-control/role-based-access-control.md) permissions for all involved source and destination tables.

 ## Syntax